 8. Encourage visitors to subscribe to your newsletter with an exclusive offer

 Plain eCommerce pop ups with nothing but CTAs could be boring.
 Remember, it’s hard to lead visitors to take action if it’s only one-sided.
 Think of the best offer, add it to your eCommerce pop up in exchange for an email address, and you’d be surprised how effective it is.
-The most common offers are discounts, coupon codes, free shipping, e-books, and more.
+The most common requests are discounts, coupon codes, free shipping, e-books, and more.

 9. Drive customers to purchase by providing a coupon code for their current order